Thousands in equipment, tools stolen from Catoosa County business

 Thousands of dollars worth of landscaping equipment was recently stolen from a business on Raby Lane in Catoosa County, police say.

-According to the Catoosa County Sheriff’s Department, the theft by taking occurred at Paul Bunyan Tree Service on Raby Lane in the Keith community.
+According to the Catoosa County Sheriff’s Department, the theft occurred at Paul Bunyan Tree Service on Raby Lane in the Keith community.

 On Christmas Eve, deputies were dispatched to the business after it was discovered that several items were missing from a service vehicle, reports show.